 We will be hosting a Freshman Parent Night - Part 2 in February, at which time we will go into more detail regarding topics like honors, AP, IB, Dual Enrollment, Fulton/Georgia Virtual school, and summer school courses.
-I have also posted a FAQ document on the website that goes into more detail about certain topics that we cannot fully cover during this presentation.
+I have also included an FAQ document in your handout that goes into more detail about certain topics that we cannot fully cover during this presentation.

-The PowerPoint presentation in English and Spanish is also posted on our website.
+The PowerPoint presentation and handouts (in English and Spanish) are also posted on www.mycentennialcounseling.com should any of the slides be difficult to read.

-Please do not hesitate to reach out to your student's counselor after the event should you have any additional questions and/or student related concerns.
-We also delivered similar information to students last month.
+We also delivered similar information to students last month, and please do not hesitate to reach out to your student's counselor after the event should you have any additional questions and/or student-specific concerns.